iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 ## Preliminaries

 In the current section,  we give the definitions and results needed to explain our main contribution: the CFSpy Python package.
+For this, in [](#sec_matrixop), tools from linear algebra and matrix operations are presented to explain the algorithms.
-For this, in [](#sec_language), concepts from formal language theory are presented to characterize CFS which are defined in [](#sec_CFS).
+In [](#sec_language), concepts from formal language theory are presented to characterize CFS which are defined in [](#sec_CFS).
 These provide a representation of the output of a nonlinear-affine systems in terms of iterated integrals of the input.
-Then, in [](#sec_matrixop), to explain better the algorithm, we use tools from linear algebra and matrix operations.

 (sec_matrixop)=
 ### Matrix Operations